eastgenomics/Ploutos/README.md

 # Ploutos
-Webapp for tracking DNAnexus billing project.
+Django webapp for tracking an organisation's billing on DNAnexus.

 ## Configuration
 Config variables should be passed in a `CREDENTIALS.json` file.